agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

 ## Write your content with Markdown

-You can write plain markdown in your articles.
-Your content is editable under `./content/hello-world`.
-You can add new directories with an index.md file to add a new article to your blog.
+Gatsby is very flexible when it comes to data sources.
+One easy way to insert data into your blog is by writing markdown files.
+Your first article (when using the blog starter pack) is editable under `./content/hello-world`.
+You can add new directories (with an index.md) to the `content`-directory  to add new articles.
+Gatsby will figure out, that there is a new article and will display it on the homepage article listing.

 If you\'re not familiar with Markdown yet, have a look at the [Markdown GitHub Guide](https://guides.github.com/features/mastering-markdown/).